team-dev-docs/devdocsprod-dev-docs/docs/VS Code Commands/Generating-Batch-Documentation-with-Dev-Docs.md

    - **variablesAndFunctions**: Configures prompts for documenting variables and functions in specific code files and directories.
    - **components**: Specifies the template file for generating documentation for components.
    - **docPath**: Sets the custom path for storing generated documentation.
-   - **internalTypeFilters**: Filters the types of code elements to include in the generated documentation.
+   - **onboardingTypeFilters**: Filters the types of code elements to include in the generated documentation for onboarding purposes.
    - **codeFilters**: Filters code elements based on specific patterns in the code.
    - **nameFilters**: Filters code elements based on their names.
    - **openapi**: Configures the OpenAPI specification file and code sample languages for API documentation.
 3. **customRoot**: Specifies the custom root directory for your project.
 4. **workspaceRoot**: Sets the workspace root directory for your project.
+5. **onboardingDocs**: Configures settings for generating onboarding documentation, including templates and output formats.

 ## Example JSON of relevant `dev-docs.json` options